 Most contractors know all about new business.
+They understand how to increase sales.
 You find people who need your services, submit a bid, and then do the job.
 And then you start all over.
 But in order to scale a business, it’s important to do more.
 In addition to a stream of new projects, a successful business will also build relationships that result in recurring business.

 Instead of investing all sales time in prospecting, many construction pros also spend time cultivating long-term relationships with existing customers.
 They use momentum to build a business.

 While getting business from current clientele is more profitable, that doesn’t mean it’s easy.
 Even in ongoing business relationships, both sides will want to renegotiate contracts, pricing, and scope of work.
-Good relationships also require give and take, meaning giving preferential treatment in exchange for loyalty.
-The contractor works to build trust, develop loyalty, and increase respect.
+If you want to increase sales, you want to learn about give and take and giving preferential treatment in exchange for loyalty.
+The contractor works to build trust, develop loyalty, and create respect.

 If this approach makes sense for your contracting business, here are a few ways to get started.

 Identify Mutually Beneficial Relationships

 Any business relationship has at least two partners.
 If you want to increase sales, each partner should get a clear benefit from remaining loyal.
 On the contractor’s side, the firm will need to consider how they can obtain more business from a customer, and what future business is worth (in theory, at least.)
 The existing customer will also need to see clear value in building a deeper relationship.
 Will they always get fair prices?
 Preferential treatment?
 Shorter timelines?
 Extra attention to detail?

 The benefits you provide are your value proposition.
 It’s the reason customers come back again and again.
 Once you’ve defined that value proposition, create a list of tasks and activities that clearly demonstrate that value.
 How will you ensure your customer knows they are getting fair pricing or preferential treatment?